- Common uses

 Are there OTHER USES for this medicine?

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 HOW should this medicine be used?

-Ramucirumab injection comes as a liquid to be injected into a vein over 60 minutes by a doctor or nurse in a hospital or medical facility.
-For the treatment of stomach cancer or cancer of the colon or rectum, it is usually given once every 2 weeks.
-For the treatment of NSCLC, ramucirumab is usually given once every 3 weeks.
+Ramucirumab injection comes as a liquid to be injected into a vein over 30 or 60 minutes by a doctor or nurse in a hospital or medical facility.
+For the treatment of stomach cancer, cancer of the colon or rectum, or HCC, it is usually given once every 2 weeks.
+For the treatment of NSCLC along with erlotinib, ramucirumab is usually given once every 2 weeks.
+For the treatment of NSCLC along with docetaxel, ramucirumab is usually given once every 3 weeks.
 The length of your treatment depends on how well your body responds to the medication and the side effects that you experience.